elixir-europe-training/ELIXIR-TrP-FAIR-Converge/_lesson-plans/fair-generics/topics/1-why-fair.md

 reviewers:
   - 0000-0002-7702-4495
   - 0009-0002-3089-9558
-description: >-
-  ## Train-the-Trainer: Why FAIR?

-  This topic introduces participants to the foundational concepts of the FAIR principles (Findable, Accessible, Interoperable, Reusable).
+description: "## Overview:&#x20;\n\nThis topic introduces participants to the foundational concepts of the FAIR principles (Findable, Accessible, Interoperable, Reusable).
 It highlights how stakeholders, researchers, and the broader community benefit from FAIR implementation, while exploring the growing incentives from journals, funding bodies, and institutions that tie FAIR compliance to scientific impact.
-A fundamental understanding of FAIR and its role across all stages of the research lifecycle is vital for driving successful implementation.

-  ###
+A fundamental understanding of FAIR and its role across all stages of the research lifecycle is vital for driving successful implementation.\n\n**Key Learning Outcomes:**&#x20;\n\n1. **Deconstruct the FAIR Principles:** Define the core components of Findable, Accessible, Interoperable, and Reusable data across each stage of the research data lifecycle.\n2. **Analyze Stakeholder Incentives & Impact:** Articulate the scientific, societal, and career benefits of FAIR data, including alignment with funder mandates, journal requirements, and institutional policies.\n3. **Identify FAIR Opportunities in Research Workflows:** Evaluate a research workflow to pinpoint key intervention points for applying FAIR practices to maximize data reusability and citation impact.\n\n###\n\n**Citation and Attribution:**&#x20;\n\nGO FAIR. (n.d.). *FAIR principles*.
+Retrieved September 1, 2026, from[https://www.go-fair.org/fair-principles/](https://www.go-fair.org/fair-principles/)\n\nWilkinson, M., Dumontier, M., Aalbersberg, I.\_*et al.*\_The FAIR Guiding Principles for scientific data management and stewardship.\_*Sci Data*\_**3**, 160018 (2016). [https://doi.org/10.1038/sdata.2016.18](https://doi.org/10.1038/sdata.2016.18)"
 fair_elements:
   - F
   - A